g-leech/argmin-gravitas/_posts/2025-06-29-rats-and-trads.markdown

 I am very struck by the Bitter Lesson, the overturning of a few (scientific) fields in just 10 years: the relevant point is that human priors and concepts ended up being mostly inferior to those learned directly from data. ("Every time I fire a linguist...")
 Whether this transfers to the humanities is far from obvious but you might at least worry.
 But the lesson bears on human rationalists who aren't using machines as well.

 Finally my morals drive me out into the world.
 I teach, and while I think that's a morally significant act it is mostly instead part of my own flourishing.
-My life would feel like a failure if it was all I did.
+But my life would feel like a failure if it was all I did.

 Nearly everyone struggles with rationalists.
 They ignore so much, and change their minds, and don't play along.